vidyasagarv/ll-parser/README.md

 ### Overview

-Repository of work for CS571 Programming Languages at Binghamton University, Fall 2015.

-In this project, we built a Recursive Descent Parser to parse any grammar using Java 8.
+In this project, I have built a Recursive Descent Parser to parse any grammar using Java 8.

 ### Project Specification